Monday 4th July 2071 AD

 “Small, I suppose … does it make any difference?”

-“Well, boys,” Victoria said as she stood, “if we’re going to put our lives at risk to check out this wildlife reserve I think we ought to do it while it’s daylight.”
+“Well, boys,” Victoria said as she stood, “if we’re going to put our lives at risk to move on and check out this wildlife reserve I think we ought to do it while it’s daylight.”

 Flint said, “At least I’ll know what I’m shooting at if it’s necessary.”